bcgov/bcdg/docs/use-github-in-bcgov/github-enterprise-user-licenses-bc-government.md

 ## Background: BC government GitHub Enterprise process map

 Our team has created the artifact below which captures the steps and teams involved in acquiring and mananaging GitHub Enterprise licenses.
-This version is intended for reference only, but we intend to create simplified, more focused versions for both end users and administrators.
+This version is intended for reference only.

 <iframe width="768" height="432" src="https://miro.com/app/live-embed/uXjVKTK-fZc=/?embedMode=view_only_without_ui&autoplay=true&moveToViewport=10032,-7336,14121,8957&embedId=841864704736" frameborder="0" scrolling="no" allow="fullscreen; clipboard-read; clipboard-write" allowfullscreen></iframe>
 ---